 Interviewing, personality testing

 Conflicts, defenses, coping style

 Family system, peer relations, school functioning

 Family interviews, observations, checklists

 All individuals have come from somewhere, exist where they are now, and are headed somewhere.
-Using the temporal axis, the clinician explores the unfolding of a problem up to the present time and attempts to predict ...
+Using the temporal axis, the clinician explores the unfolding of a problem up to the present time and ...